starkware-libs/starknet-docs/docs/Blocks/transactions.md

 Where:

+- The placeholder zero is used to align the hash computation for the different types of transactions (here, it holds the place of the `max_fee` field which exsists in both `invoke` and `declare` transactions)
 - “deploy” and “constructor” constant’s prefixes, encoded in bytes (ASCII), with big-endian.
 - $h$ is the [Pedersen](../Hashing/hash-functions#pedersen-hash) hash and $sn\_keccak$ is [StarkNet Keccak](../Hashing/hash-functions#starknet-keccak)
 - `chain_id` is a constant value that specifies the network to which this transaction is sent.
 See [Chain-Id](./transactions#chain-id).